GENESIS 1: CREATION, the BEGINNING

 The traditional Christian creation of the universe:

 This traditional interpretation of Genesis 1:1 is- God created the “heavens and the earth” with perfection, suddenly and entirely like they appear today early on the 1st literal day of creation week.
-This was in 4004 BC according to Usher’s dating chronology that is used by traditionalists today.
+This was in 4004 BC according to Archbishop Usher’s dating chronology that is used by traditionalists today.
 Exodus 20:11 is used to support this interpretation.
-(However, evidence from the Hebrew and recent astronomical discoveries presented in this commentary about the beginning challenge the traditional interpretation of Exodus 20:11.)
+(However, evidence from the Hebrew and recent astronomical discoveries presented in this commentary about the beginning challenge the classic interpretation of Exodus 20:11.)
 Also, Genesis 1:16-17 is interpreted to mean the sun, moon, and stars formed on the 4th day of creation week when they appeared in Earth’s sky.
 So apparently they weren’t completed during their creation in the “beginning” as recorded in Genesis 1:1.
-(This Genesis 1 commentary provides a different explanation for their appearance on the 4th day that better fits the biblical Hebrew and science.)
+This view pictures the water covered earth was created on the 1st day in empty space.
+Then on the 4th day the sun, moon, and stars- the whole visible universe was crested that surrounded the earth.
 This traditional creation interpretation is religious so it emphasizes God created the universe, and it teaches our solar system was created recently which explains why the planets have youthful features that are derived from their hot interiors.

 This older creation interpretation is still promoted today by organizations that adhere to fundamentalist religious beliefs as doctrinal policy.
-These beliefs include strict orthodox interpretations of the meaning of certain scripture verses.
-Orthodox scripture interpretations were designed to support traditional Christian church doctrines but eventually some became inexplicable with observational human science as it progressed.
-Trouble began when medieval European astronomers challenged the scientifically incorrect doctrine that the celestial heavens were Earth centered.
-So well-meaning orthodox scripture interpretations are not necessarily also scientifically accurate.
+These beliefs include the classic interpretations for the meaning of certain scripture verses in early English bible translations.
+These scripture interpretations were designed to support traditional Christian church doctrines but eventually some became inexplicable with observational human science as it progressed.
+Trouble began after the telescope was developed when medieval European astronomers challenged the scientifically incorrect doctrine that the celestial heavens were Earth centered.
+So well-meaning classic scripture interpretations are not necessarily also scientifically accurate.
 Yet they remained agreeable with the weekend worshiping public in the western world through the mid-1900s, but not with the secular scientific community who use them to show the public the bible is wrong.

 Exodus 20:11 is often cited as scriptural proof that the universe was created entirely in one day that is incompatible with observational astronomy (below).
 And Genesis 1:16-17 is interpreted to mean the sun, moon, and stars “formed” on Earth’s 4th day that appears to conflict with them being created before that in the “beginning” in v1 (that this commentary explains below preceded the 1st Day).
 The correct meanings for Exodus 20:11 and Genesis 1:16-17 are important to understanding that the Genesis 1 creation account is scientifically correct even though it was written in a literary style.
 So, the meaning of Exodus 20:11 is examined below and that of Genesis 1:16-17 is examined in the Genesis 1: Creation, The Six Days commentary, both using the standards of correct Hebrew word usage and observational science.

 The Creation commentaries for v1 and vv2-31 present convincing evidence the Genesis 1 account is technically accurate so it is part of reality and therefore is not entirely a matter of religious faith.
-Because the creation account touches on trustworthy observationally proven science and history it should also pass their scrutiny.
-So, the observational sciences and history can be useful tools to probe the correct interpretation of certain puzzling scripture verses, specifically the two mentioned above.
+Because the creation account touches on trustworthy observationally proven science it should also pass its scrutiny.
+So, the observational sciences can be useful tools to probe the correct interpretation of certain puzzling scripture verses, specifically the two mentioned above.
 Observational science doesn’t include what creation scientists refer to as the “consensus sciences” of evolutionary speciation, uniformatarian geology, and deep-time astrophysics.
 Conventional scientists teach these are the real sciences despite conclusive supporting evidence for their principles is lacking.
-And these scientists deride creation science as “pseudoscience” (Topical note 1) so these disciplines and their dating methods are critiqued in detail in Topical notes 6-8.
+And these scientists deride creation science as “pseudoscience” (Topical note 1) so consensus sciences and their dating methods are critiqued in Topical notes 6 and 7.

 Does Exodus 20:11 mean the universe was created in part of a day several thousand years ago?